Aaronnnpf/big-brummie-quiz/README.md

 ![Question](https://github.com/Aaronnnpf/big-brummie-quiz/blob/main/docs/readme/continuation.png "Continuation")

-3. As a first time user, I want to be able to read alittle about the city.
+3. As a first time user, I want to be able to read a little about the city.
-* Upon entering the site, You are greeted with an intro paragraph that explains a litte about Birmingham and gives some historical insights aswell as recommendations to those who may consider visiting.
+* Upon entering the site, You are greeted with an intro paragraph that explains a little about Birmingham and gives some historical insights as well as recommendations to those who may consider visiting.

 ![Intro](https://github.com/Aaronnnpf/big-brummie-quiz/blob/main/docs/readme/intro.png "Intro")

 * Returning user goals

-1. As a returning user, I want to see if i can increase my score and show I have learnt more.
+1. As a returning user, I want to see if I can increase my score and show I have learned more.
-* There is a score keeper built into the quiz to show how many questions have bee nanswered correctly, Although the engine itself is a "correct only continuation" I have placed what I believe to be a competitive timer.
+* There is a score keeper built into the quiz to show how many questions have been answered correctly, Although the engine itself is a "correct only continuation" I have placed what I believe to be a competitive timer.

 ![Score](https://github.com/Aaronnnpf/big-brummie-quiz/blob/main/docs/readme/score-timer.png "Score")